valkovich-ds/streamx-common-github-actions/README.md

 * *BatchSourceProvider*

-Source provider used for source lookup inside workspace directory and returns the list of all resources that matches given `include-patterns` configuration.
+Source provider used for source lookup inside the repository and returns the list of all resources that matches given `include-patterns` configuration.

 ```yaml